ngfcode/Flare.Rectangles/README.md

 - List all rectangles
 - Delete a rectangle

-There are there major projects within the solution
+There are three major projects within the solution, and a test project
 1. Flare.Rectangles.Application
     - This contains the object models and contract for the service.
 Uses FluentValidation for validating inputs.
 2. Flare.Rectangles.Infrastructure